openshwprojects/OpenBK7231T_App/README.md

 wm_tool.exe -c COM9 -dl W:\GIT\wm_sdk_w800\bin\w800\w800.fls

+wm_tool.exe will then wait for device reset.
+Repower it or connect RESET to ground, then it will start the flashing

 # OTA for W800/W801

   Create a HTTP server (maybe with Node-Red), then use the update mechanism by HTTP link.
 Give link to w800_ota.img file from the build.
 The second OTA mechanism (on javascript panel, by drag and drop) is not ready yet for W800/W801.
 Wait for device to restart, do not repower it manually.